Let me talk you out of staining your floors.

 Pigments alone do not provide much in the way of abrasion or solvent resistance, so most people add two or three layers of some clear, protective finish over stain.

 But if your stain coat is not completely dry, it will not allow any subsequent coats to bond.
-This leads to a sticky, ugly mess that must be sanded off and re-stained.
-Given the dire consequences of coating over stain too soon, we recommend that you allow stain to dry for 48 hours even under the ideal heat, humidity, and air exchange conditions specified by the manufacturer.
+Finish that doesn't bond will smudge and even peel off easily - sometimes it can't even cure at all.
+This is a catastrophe and the only way to fix it is to sand everything off and begin again.
+This is a sad and very expensive circumstance.
+So, given the dire consequences of coating over stain too soon, we recommend that you allow stain to dry for 48 hours even under the ideal heat, humidity, and air exchange conditions specified by the manufacturer, and 72 hours is better.

 All stains dry by solvent evaporation; if your windows are closed or if the heat is set too low or turned off, the solvent cannot evaporate, and the stain takes longer to dry.